You can’t choose your family,

 OUR STORY

-Adelphi was created in response to a reality many care-experienced young people face when navigating adulthood without the informal support networks others often rely on.
+Adelphi was founded by care-experienced leader Bethaney Dixon, whose journey through the care system and into adulthood highlighted a reality many young people face: navigating independence without the informal support networks others often rely on.

 Within twelve months, one in three are not in education, employment or training (NEET), and one in four will experience homelessness or housing instability within two years.